I went to Tokyo for Latin American food: A MAZ Review

 Ocean Haze (-35 MBSL)

 The ocean course features grilled octopus and cod roe, and since I can’t see any of the actual ingredients again I’m not quite sure, but I’m pretty sure this is milt, not roe.
-This is what I hate about Japan – I think I’ve just tried cod sperm sacs for the first time.
-I’m a little pissed to be eating them, but it’s fine.
+And this is what I hate about Japan – I think I’ve just tried cod sperm sacs for the first time.
+I’m a little pissed to be eating them, but they taste fine.

 I feel like now’s a good time to flag that gels and foams feature frequently in this meal, so if that isn’t your vibe, this may not be for you.
 I don’t think it falls into the fine dining trap of being dominated by them, but if they bother you, they’re definitely here.